gkarwchan/react-webpack-hmr-tutorial/lesson-7/README.md

 # Lesson 7:

-## React-Hot-Loader and Component's State:
+## React-Hot-Loader and Component State:

 ## Description:
-We will use React-Hot-Loader
+We will use React-Hot-Loader to hot reload component state
 ### Going through the code:
 ***